rohinimuralidharan/dx_denovo/docs/containerization/credentialvaultslot.md

-# Create or update credential vault slot \| HCL Digital Experience
+# Create or update credential vault slot

 This topic describes the commands that are used to create or update credential vault slot in the DX server.